5HT2/ranet-clone/README.md

 A searchable clone of russianplanes.net, for transparency and ease of identifying planes.

-A torrent of the (partial) dataset is available [here](https://the-eye.eu/public/Random/torrents/russianaircraft.net_images.tar.torrent).
+A torrent of the (partial) dataset is available [here](https://the-eye.eu/public/Random/torrents/russianaircraft.net_images.tar.torrent), with a tarball being available [here](https://the-eye.eu/public/Random/russianaircraft.net_images.tar).

 ## What is this?